Near-Death Experiences and God

 The Argument from Miracles

-Reported miracles - events that defy natural law - are evidence of supernatural intervention.
-If even one genuine miracle has occurred, it confirms a supernatural agent exists.
+Reported miracles - events that break the laws of nature - are taken as evidence of a supernatural agent.
+If even one is genuine, something beyond nature exists.